 Typically, most ROTC scholarships are awarded to high school seniors who go directly to college.
 Signing up for the ROTC program has its’ rewards and benefits.
-The major benefits may include a reduced or free tuition to include a $100 to $150 per month allowance however, this allowance is provided to the students enrolled in the Reserve Officers’ Training Corps commonly referred to as the “ROTC”.
+The major benefits may include a reduced or free tuition to include an average range from $100 to $200+ dollars per monthly allowance.
+However, this allowance is provided to the students enrolled in the Reserve Officers’ Training Corps commonly referred to as the “ROTC”.

 Four-year ROTC tuition scholarship programs are awarded to high school seniors on the basis of a national competition.
 More than 4,000 winners are selected each year.
 Recipients of four-year Army, Air Force, and Naval ROTC college scholarships may attend either a host college or an approved cross-enrollment college.

 High school students that accept an Army ROTC scholarship must sign a legal commitment to serve eight years in the Active Army, Army Reserve, or Army National Guard, or any combination thereof.
 Otherwise, excluding the Army, college scholarships from other military branch services require only a four- year active- duty service commitment.